PullNotifier Logo

 When notifications vanish, your first move should always be to check permissions.
 Does the person who set up the integration still have 'Maintainer' or 'Owner' access in the GitLab project?
 And over in Slack, is the GitLab app still an active member of that private channel you're sending alerts to?

 Another classic issue is an expired token, especially if the integration has been running for a long time without updates.
 The quickest fix is to just re-authorize the connection.
-Have a project Maintainer run the /gitlab connect
+Have a project Maintainer run any /gitlab slash command in Slack—this will trigger the authorization flow again and refresh the credentials, getting the two platforms talking once more.

 Digging Deeper Into Connection Issues